An official website of the United States government

 Share This Page:

-A participant bank appealed the split rating of pass/substandard assigned to a revolving credit during the 2015 Shared National Credit (SNC) examination.
+A participant bank appealed the special mention rating assigned to a revolving credit, agented by a national bank, during the third-quarter 2017 Shared National Credit (SNC) examination.